evotodi/password-meter-bundle/README.md

 ## Implementing password requirements
 The default requirements are null and will only return a score and status.
-Creating a custom requirements provider will give and array of errors that match your custom requirments.
+Creating a custom requirements provider will give and array of errors that match your custom requirements.

 First create a class that implements ```Evotodi\PasswordMeterBundle\RequirementsInterface``` and implement the ```getRequirements``` method.
 From the ```getRequirements``` method return a new ```Evotodi\PasswordMeterBundle\Models\Requirements``` with your desired password requirements.